clbanning/checkxml/README.md

 <h4>LIMITATION</h4>

-This package does not support recursive struct definitions.
+The MissingXMLTags function does not support recursive structs.

 <h4>MOTIVATION</h4>